dylannalcock/autonomousRobotics/README.md

 Throughout the testing process, I aimed to ensure the functionality and efficiency of my code.

 By completing Part 1 of this Autonomous Robots Project, I've gained valuable knowledge and practical skills that will be instrumental in building a self-driving robot in the subsequent project phases.
 This marks the first step on my exciting robotics journey!

+# Part 2 README: MuSHR Car Localization with Particle Filter

+## Overview
+In this project phase, I've implemented a Particle Filter algorithm for localizing the MuSHR car.
+The Particle Filter is a probabilistic technique used to estimate the car's precise position and orientation within a known map based on sensor measurements and control inputs.
+This phase involved several key components and tasks, all aimed at improving the accuracy of the car's localization.

+### Particle Filter Components
+Throughout this phase, I've worked on various aspects of the Particle Filter localization:

+1. **Particle Initialization**: I initiated the Particle Filter by sampling particles from a Gaussian distribution, which represents our initial belief about the car's pose.
+This code can be found in the `particle_initializer.py` file within the `src/localization` directory.

+2. **Motion Model**: I implemented the kinematic car motion model in the `motion_model.py` file.
+This model predicts how the car's state changes in response to control inputs (velocity and steering angle).
+This code can be found in the `src/localization/motion_model.py` directory.

+3. **Sensor Model**: The LIDAR sensor model was a crucial component.
+It calculates the likelihood of sensor measurements given the current car state and map.
+The sensor model incorporates different modes such as hit, short, max, and random measurements.
+You can find the implementation of the sensor model in the `sensor_model.py` file within the `src/localization` directory.

+4. **Resampling**: To improve the accuracy of the Particle Filter, I implemented low-variance resampling in the `resampler.py` file.
+This process selects high-probability particles for the next iteration while discarding low-probability ones, which helps the filter converge to the true state.
+You can find this code in the `src/localization/resampler.py` directory.

+## What I've Accomplished
+Here's a summary of what I've accomplished in this project phase:

+- **Workspace Setup**: I ensured that my ROS workspace and dependencies were correctly set up to work on this part of the project.

+- **Parameter Tuning**: I spent time tuning parameters for both the motion model and sensor model to ensure they closely matched the actual behavior of the MuSHR car and its LIDAR unit.
+These parameters are located in the `config/parameters.yaml` file.

+- **Particle Filter Implementation**: I successfully implemented the Particle Filter algorithm, allowing the car to estimate its pose based on sensor data and control inputs.

+- **Simulation Testing**: I thoroughly tested the Particle Filter in simulation environments, using teleoperation and recorded bag files.
+These tests helped me evaluate the accuracy of my localization and validate my parameter tuning efforts.

+- **Real-world Testing**: After verifying the performance in simulations, I transferred my code to the physical MuSHR car.
+I conducted real-world tests and recorded bag files while driving the car around the lab space.

+## Relevant Directories
+Recruiters and reviewers can find the relevant code and implementations in the following directories:

+- **Particle Initialization**: `src/localization/particle_initializer.py`
+- **Motion Model**: `src/localization/motion_model.py`
+- **Sensor Model**: `src/localization/sensor_model.py`
+- **Resampling**: `src/localization/resampler.py`
+- **Parameter Tuning**: `config/parameters.yaml`

+By examining the code in these directories, you can gain a deeper understanding of my contributions to this project and how I implemented the Particle Filter localization for the MuSHR car.